itk-ai/owui_doc_ingestion/documentation/findings_vielse.md

     It might be needed to check if text is available from the pdf and ensure that it is indeed a pdf-document before forcing OCR.
     That kind of logic would also require extending OWUI
+- [**NOTE: this point is outdated with the updated tika server as this now actually works with danish for the OCR engine**]

-- When *Docling*s EasyOCR engine kicks in, it generally performs better than [*Tika*s tesseractOCR engine](https://cwiki.apache.org/confluence/display/TIKA/Configuring+Parsers+At+Parse+Time+in+tika-server).
+  When *Docling*s EasyOCR engine kicks in, it generally performs better than [*Tika*s tesseractOCR engine](https://cwiki.apache.org/confluence/display/TIKA/Configuring+Parsers+At+Parse+Time+in+tika-server).
   Better performance would be expected at least for the danish characters if it was [configured to expect danish](